Spring-2020-Game-Studio/Methodology/Retrospectives.md

 ## Retrospective Meeting Agenda

-1. Read aloud the Retrospective Prime Directive, which is taken from Norm Kerth's _Project Retrospectives: A Handbook for Team Review.
+1. Read aloud the Retrospective Prime Directive, which is taken from Norm Kerth's _Project Retrospectives: A Handbook for Team Review_.

     >Regardless of what we discover, we understand and truly believe that everyone did the best job they could, given what they knew at the time, their